astrochoupe/acquisition-delay/README.md

 java -jar acquisition-delay-x.x.x.jar
 ```

 A window opens.
+Choose your exposure time, the Y position where you want to know the acquisition delay
-Choose your exposure time and select your CSV file.
+(for a rolling shutter sensor) or -1 to disable and select your CSV file.

 The file is processed and the result appears: